Tarlac–Pangasinan–La Union Expressway: Conception and early development

-Despite calls to create an expressway system from the Philippine capital of Manila to Rosario, the southernmost town of the La Union province had been raised before the turn of the millennium.
+Despite calls to create an expressway system from the Manila to Rosario, the southernmost town of the La Union province had been raised before the turn of the millennium.
 These calls began to bear fruit in the mid-2000s.
 In 2005, construction began on the Subic–Clark–Tarlac Expressway (SCTEX), a linked expressway system reaching Tarlac City.
-This was an improvement over the North Luzon Expressway's terminus which reached only to Mabalacat, Pampanga.
+This was an improvement over the North Luzon Expressway's northern terminus in Mabalacat, Pampanga.